pulumi/docs/pulumi-hugo/themes/default/content/templates/kubernetes-application/web-application/index.md

 ---
+title_tag: Deploy a Web Application to Kubernetes Cluster
 title: Web Application on Kubernetes
 layout: template

-meta_desc: The Kubernetes Application template makes it easy to deploy a web application to a Kubernetes cluster with Pulumi.
+meta_desc: Easily deploy a web application to an existing Kubernetes cluster with Pulumi using this template.

 meta_image: meta.png